-- Manage a portfolio of key donors and prospects among College’s alumni, parent and friend constituencies toward successfully closed gift solicitations in five, six and seven-figure range.
+- Manage a portfolio of 150+ key donors and prospects among the College’s alumni, parents and friends toward successfully closed gift solicitations of five, six and seven-figures.

 - Travel nationally in support of donor cultivation, solicitation and stewardship.